Lawrence-Dumont Stadium, Wichita, KANSAS

 Number of states: 3

-Lawrence-Dumont Stadium is no longer used for the affiliated minors as of the 2008 season.
+Lawrence-Dumont Stadium was no longer used for the affiliated minors as of the 2008 season.
+It was destroyed in December of 2018.

 States to go: 47